Short Essay on Georg Lukács

 Lukács is the philosopher of Socialist Humanism.
 Indeed, the whole philosophical project of Socialist Humanism, after the Second World War, began with Lukács — before the development of the work of Bloch and Fromm.
 Lukács, in philosophical terms, can be clearly outlined as a philosopher who understood the basic humanist principle of Marx — that the revolutionary struggle for Socialism is always a revolutionary struggle for human liberation.
 Lukács, as a philosopher, remains the key philosopher of both Socialist Humanism and Marxist Humanism — a vision of Socialism which places the emancipation of people at the centre of the social struggle for Socialism.
 Socialist Humanism, and the Marxism of Lukács, places real human beings and real human liberation as the central focus of the politics of Socialism.
 Lukács might have rejected some of his earlier ideas in later life, but his politics remain crucial in terms of developing a Marxism which is firmly based in humanism and in revolution.

 We can conclude this short essay by suggesting that Lukács remains the great philosopher of Socialist Revolution.
 No other thinker in the Marxist tradition, since the 1950s, has managed to establish the philosophical basis so firmly for Socialism and Socialist Revolution as Lukács.
 Indeed, Lukács’ greatest contribution, as a thinker, and as a philosopher, was his development of a theory of a philosophy of Socialist Revolution.
 This allowed his thought to influence the overall development of Western Marxism in a very positive sense — allowing Western Marxism, as a philosophical movement, to remain a revolutionary movement for Socialism and for the Socialist Revolution.
 Like Marx, the philosophy of Lukács is the philosophy of achieving revolution and changing the world.
 This is the revolutionary importance of Lukács — both as a thinker and as a theorist.
 He not only described the revolutionary theory of Marx and Lenin, but he also expanded that theory and placed it firmly within a materialist understanding of philosophy.
 This means that Lukács can still be part of the overall struggle for Socialism — despite his death.
 His ideas still have something to offer in terms of the political development of Socialist politics and the politics of Socialism.
 If we understand Lukács correctly, we might yet understand the potential of revolution — the philosophy of revolution.
 This makes Lukács crucial.
-We must read him.
-We must understand him.
+The philosophy of Lukács lives on – the philosophy of revolution.

 Notes